 The Swiss franc is the currency for both Switzerland and Lichtenstein.
 CHF is under the control of the Swiss Bank but with very little intervention.
 Very large holdings of gold give Switzerland one of the strongest economies in the world.
 Despite the introduction of the euro to the world market, Switzerland has resisted changing from CHF, and there is very little to indicate that a change is on the horizon because CHF is so strong.
 However, despite its strength and high value, CHF only accounts for one percent of total currency exchange.
 In addition, it is only the seventh most common reserve currency.

 Canada and Switzerland depend on very different industries and are influenced by very distinct factors as a result.
 In addition, Canada is very economically dependant on the US, while Switzerland is heavily influenced by the EU.
 Therefore, it is impossible to profitably trade CAD/CHF without also watching EUR/USD.
 Because of the stability and low interest rates in CHF, it is sometimes possible to use as a carry currency.
 However, the most influential factor (besides the status of the US and the EU) is the price of energy commodities, which deeply influence CAD.

-Key Fundamental Forex Events for the Week of March 17th through March 21st The following table lists the key economic data and other events that came out during the week of March 17th through March 21st, with release times...Read More
+Key Fundamental Forex Events for the Week of April 7ththrough April 11th The following table lists the key economic data and other events that came out during the week of April 7th through April 11th, with release times displayed...Read More